timmknight/timmknight.github.io/_posts/2015-10-11-writing-your-first-module-in-node.md

 <img class="imagecenter" src="/assets/images/debug3.2.png" style="height:126px width:274px" alt="">

  Now we have this module object we can see that it has the exports object which is an empty object.
 So when you use module.exports, you are really asking the module object to give you its exports property.
-This is the same way you access a functions name using the .name that we saw in my <a href="http://timmknight.github.io/2015/first-class-functions-javascript/">article about first-class functions.</a>
+This is the same way you access a functions name using the .name that we saw in my <a class='external' href="http://timmknight.github.io/2015/first-class-functions-javascript/">article about first-class functions.</a>

 Going further on we are actually going to try and load that file.
 In our case hello.js.
 Remember that the filename variable was set eariler.